 So, heavy weight training works – but what kind of moves are best?
 One exercise to definitely include in your bone-boosting routine are squats.
 Although it usually takes months to see improvements in bone density through training, one study found significant improvements in bone density in the femoral neck and lumbar spine in participants who did 12 weeks of squat training.
 Compound exercises, in general, are best for stimulating bone growth.

-Exercise that Doesn’t Build Bone
+Bone Density: Exercise that Doesn’t Build Bone

-As mentioned, not all exercises are effective for boosting bone density.
+As mentioned, not all exercises are effective in boosting bone density.
 Cycling and swimming are good for the cardiovascular system but they won’t improve the health of your bones.
 In fact, some studies show that cyclists who pedal long distances can lose bone density.
 One study found that cyclists are at particularly high risk of bone density loss in the lumbar spine.